-The company secretary of the Company as at 31 December 2022 was Mr. Lee, who was appointed as company secretary of the Group on 2 December 2022, and he had fulfilled the qualification requirements as set out in the Listing Rules.
+The company secretary of the Company as at 31 December 2023 was Mr. Lee and he had fulfilled the qualification requirements as set out in the Listing Rules.
 Biographical details of Mr. Lee are set out in the section headed "Biographical Details of Directors and Senior Management" of this annual report.
-During the year ended 31 December 2022, Mr. Lee has taken not less than 15 hours of relevant professional training.
+During the year ended 31 December 2023, Mr. Lee has taken not less than 15 hours of relevant professional training.